Scientific Research Abstracts

 A key meeting in the academic calendar

-As the only UK conference with a stream dedicated throughout to primary care respiratory research, the PCRS-UK conference is a key meeting in the academic calendar for world-leading researchers and early career researchers alike to find out about what is going on elsewhere, share ideas and make new collaborations.
-With clinical and service development sessions in streams alongside, it offers an excellent forum for both clinical and non-clinical researchers to gain input from practising clinicians, as well as to stay up-to-date with clinical topics.
+The PCRS Respiratory Conference is a key meeting in the academic calendar for world-leading researchers and early career researchers alike to find out about what is going on elsewhere, share ideas and make new collaborations.
+With clinical and service development presentations alongside a dedicated virtual area for scientific posters, it offers an excellent forum for both clinical and non-clinical researchers to gain input from practising clinicians, as well as to stay up-to-date with clinical topics.

 We welcome both quantitative and qualitative research across the spectrum, from systematic reviews and database studies through to clinical trials and implementation studies.
 Abstracts on work in progress and study protocols are also welcome - providing an opportunity to receive feedback which can still impact the direction of a study.